wmitsuda/truffle-plugin-register-methods/USAGE.md

 ## Prerequisites

-1. Create a project in Infura and get your own endpoint URL for Ropsten network.
+1. Create a project in https://infura.io and get your own endpoint URL for Ropsten network.
 You'll need it later for deploying your sample contract.

 2. Get a seedphrase for a Ropsten account with some testnet ETH.
 You'll need it to pay for the gas for contract deployment.